drandreaskrueger/chainhammer/reproduce.md

 ```

 **beware that these results are artifically slow** because swapping not RAM.
 But I could get it running on an AWS `t2.micro` which is "free tier" - so you can reproduce it without paying!!!

+### (J) parity v1.11.11 on AWS t2.xlarge
+Repeated recent run, to get *chainreader diagrams* for parity on a fast AWS machine.
+See [parity.md#run-18](parity.md#run-18) for details.
+Almost identical to (D) above, just newer versions of some dependencies.

+### (K) geth v1.8.14 on AWS t2.xlarge
+Repeated recent run, to get *chainreader diagrams* for geth clique on a fast AWS machine.
+See [geth.md#run-2](geth.md#run-2) for details.
+Almost identical to (B), but without the ethstats docker instances.

+Interesting new observation, now that I ran it for 50k transactions not 20k.
+See issue comment  https://github.com/ethereum/go-ethereum/issues/17447#issuecomment-431629285

+### (L) IBFT quorum-crux on AWS t2.xlarge
+Repeated recent run, to get *chainreader diagrams* for quorum IBFT on a fast AWS machine.
+See [quorum-IBFT.md#run-11](quorum-IBFT.md#run-11) for details.
+Almost identical to (F), so I don't know why it is suddenly 15% slower.

+Perhaps it is a newer version of quorum?
+Unfortunately I don't know as [quorum pretends to be geth](https://github.com/jpmorganchase/quorum/issues/507), and is stuck on version `Geth/v1.7.2` for a very long time now.

 ## you
 Please inspire us what could make `parity aura` faster.
 Or actually ... what could make *any* of this faster.
 Thanks.